masgalih320/quizapp-nextjs/README.md

-# quizapp-nextjs
+# Simple Quiz app with NextJS
-Simple QuizApp with Next.JS based with JSON Question Bank
+Simple Quiz App made with NextJS, stored in JSON for the Question Bank